Skip to main content

 Decide your source of truth before you automate.
 If the CRM owns client status, write there first and mirror to PM/docs.
 If signed documents are your anchor, push that document link back into CRM and PM so you do not end up with conflicting records.

 Use email plus a booking reference as your deduplication key.
 Make project/task creation idempotent so retries update existing items instead of creating duplicates.
-If key fields are missing, send the booking to an exception queue and apply policy checks only after review, with a placeholder like Add current threshold after verification.
+If key fields are missing, send the booking to an exception queue and apply policy checks only after the relevant rule or threshold has been verified from source records.

 Launch-readiness checklist for this layer: